swiftype/swiftype-java/README.md

-# Swiftype Site Search Java API Client
+# Java Client for Swiftype Site Search

 > This client has been developed for [Swiftype's Site Search](https://www.swiftype.com/site-search) API endpoints only.
 You may refer to the [Swiftype Site Search API Documentation](https://swiftype.com/documentation/site-search/overview) for additional context.